Pruning Bougainvillea: Getting This Flowering Machine to Bloom

 Getting my Bougainvillea to bloom by pruning was a long but worth it adventure.
 I show you how you can do it too.

 Bougainvillea love in full force here!
 I’ve recently moved into a new home in the desert where 4 of them grace the garden.
 I had 2 very floriferous and artistically pruned bougainvilleas in my old garden by the sea which you can see here.
-This is all about how I pruned and trimmed my newly inherited “Barbara Karst” to get those fabulous blooms.
+This is all about how I pruning bougainvillea and trimming my newly inherited “Barbara Karst” to get those fabulous blooms.

 This bougainvillea grows in between my driveway and kitchen patio.
 Plainly put, it gets a lot of viewing time.
 It had been pruned and chopped by the previous owner into a rectangular “hedge-blob”.
 The blob was only showing a wee bit of color at the very ends which had been spared the wrath of the electric hedge pruners.

 Bougainvilleas flower as a result of new growth so occasional pruning (not constant hacking) brings on the blooms.